Amber Heard grilled by Savannah Guthrie over pledge to donate $7m divorce settlement

 “I wanted nothing.”

-During Wednesday’s interview, Ms Heard doubled down on her defence at trial that the plan had always been for the donations to be paid out over time.
+During her NBC interview, Ms Heard doubled down on her defence at trial that the plan had always been for the donations to be paid out over time.

 “I made a pledge and that pledge is made over time by its nature,” she said.